MartinoMensio/DP2-Labs/Assignment_3/doc-files/nffgVerifier.md

 #### Policies placement

-The `policies` are made available as root elements because the clients may want to get the whole set of policies stored inside the server.
+The `policies` are made available as root elements because the clients may want to get the whole set of policies stored inside the service.
 Since the name of a policy is unique not only iniside a single NFFG, but has a global scope, it is appropriate that also the child resource `policy` belongs to this subtree.

 #### Policy creation and modification